Munich air disaster: Aircraft and crew

-Crash
+Accident

-Thain had flown the "Elizabethan"-class Airspeed Ambassador (registration G-ALZU) to Belgrade but handed the controls to Rayment for the return.
+Thain had flown the "Elizabethan"-class Airspeed Ambassador, registration G-ALZU, to Belgrade but handed the controls to Rayment for the return.
 At 14:19 GMT, the control tower at Munich was told the plane was ready to take off and gave clearance for take-off, expiring at 14:31.
-Rayment abandoned the take-off after Thain noticed the port boost pressure gauge fluctuating as the plane reached full power and the engine sounded odd while accelerating.
-A second attempt was made three minutes later, but called off 40 seconds into the attempt because the engines were running on an over-rich mixture, causing them to over-accelerate, a common problem for the "Elizabethan".
+Rayment abandoned the take-off after Thain noticed the port boost pressure gauge fluctuating as the plane reached full power, and the engine sounded odd while accelerating.
+A second attempt was made three minutes later, but called off 40 seconds into the attempt because the engines were running on an overrich mixture, causing them to overaccelerate, a common problem for the "Elizabethan".

 After the second failure, passengers retreated to the airport lounge.
 By then, it had started to snow heavily, and it looked unlikely that the plane would be making the return journey that day.
 Half-back Duncan Edwards sent a telegram to his landlady in Manchester, reading: "All flights cancelled, flying tomorrow.
 Duncan."

-Thain told the station engineer, Bill Black, about the problem with the boost surging in the port engine, and Black suggested that since opening the throttle more slowly had not worked, the only option was to hold the plane overnight for retuning.
-Thain was anxious to stay on schedule and suggested opening the throttle even more slowly would suffice.
+Thain told the station engineer, Bill Black, about the problem with the boost surging in the port engine.
+Black suggested that since opening the throttle more slowly had not worked, the only option was to hold the plane overnight for retuning.
+Thain was anxious to stay on schedule and suggested that opening the throttle even more slowly would suffice.
 This would mean that the plane would not achieve take-off velocity until further down the runway, but with the runway almost 2 km long, he believed this would not be a problem.
 The passengers were called back to the plane 15 minutes after leaving it.

 A few of the players were not confident fliers, particularly Billy Whelan, who said, "This may be death, but I'm ready".
 Others, including Edwards, Tommy Taylor, Mark Jones, Eddie Colman and journalist Frank Swift, moved to the back of the plane, believing it safer.
 Once everyone was on board, Thain and Rayment got the plane moving again at 14:56.
 At 14:59, they reached the runway holding point, where they received clearance to line up ready for take-off.
-On the runway, they made final cockpit checks and at 15:02, they were told their take-off clearance would expire at 15:04.
+On the runway, they made final cockpit checks.
+At 15:02, they were told their take-off clearance would expire at 15:04.
 The pilots agreed to attempt take-off, but that they would watch the instruments for surging in the engines.
 At 15:03, they told the control tower of their decision.